scikit-fingerprints/scikit-fingerprints/CONTRIBUTING.md

 ### Testing

-Before submitting a pull request, please make sure to run the tests to ensure that your changes do not introduce regressions.
+Before submitting a pull request, make sure to run the tests to ensure that your changes do not introduce regressions.
 To run tests, execute `make test` in the main directory of the repository.
 If necessary, add new tests to cover your code.
 Also, please be sure that you do not violate any code style